 Fireworks & bonfires: Do take care

-Fireworks are delightful inventions that bring fun and enjoyment to everyone (except maybe dogs and old people).
+Fireworks are delightful inventions that bring fun and enjoyment to everyone (except maybe dogs and older adults).
 But they’re also small dangerous missiles packed with gunpowder that fire ‘payloads’ at hundreds of miles an hour into the sky to explode in a (hopefully) controlled and artistic way.

 Without sounding like too much of a party pooper, it’s the same story for bonfires.
-Despite the fact that for millennia they’ve kept us warm and provided us with a focal point for getting together, a bonfire is one flicker away from a wildfire.
-Even a small back garden burn up can blaze at up to 1,100 degrees Celsius (over 2,000 degrees Fahrenheit).
+Although for millennia, they’ve kept us warm and provided us with a focal point for getting together, a bonfire is one flicker away from a wildfire.
+Even a tiny back garden burn up can blaze at up to 1,100 degrees Celsius (over 2,000 degrees Fahrenheit).
 That’s hot enough to melt some metals.